Characterization of field cage and cathode for low radioactivity operation with the CYGNO experiment: Experimental Method

 \subsection{Stability}

 To ascertain that the structure tested was stable in a relatively long period, the detector assembly was kept on for a month.
 The gas was monitored with pressure, temperature and humidity sensor.
 After assembly, the detector was flushed until the humidity value dropped below 2\% RH, which is considered low enough to have negligible effect on the light yield of the detector.
+The spark rate limit was set to $1.5 \times 10^{-3}$ Hz to ensure the data quality.
 In this configuration, any data for analysis can be acquired.
 During the month-long period, the currents readout by the HV system were monitored in order to identify the spark rate.
-The presence of sparks with a rate exceeding $1.5 \times 10^{-3}$ Hz was considered faulty.
 In addition, thanks to the different current channels and the sCMOS camera images, in case of sparks or defects it was possible to determine the region or piece culprit of the instability.
 These kind of faulty behavior was also tested by forcing the drift field up to 1.5 kV/cm, well above the expected operating conditions, to verify the solidity of the structure